-- The poster must relate to burn or fire prevention, specific to Cooking Injury/Burn Prevention.
+- The poster must relate to burn or fire prevention, specific to Flammable Liquids.

-- Total poster size will be 18 X 24 inches, in digital format.
+- The total poster size will be 18 X 24 inches, in digital format.

 - All posters must be original work.
 It is the responsibility of the entrant to adhere to all copyright laws.

-- It is the responsibility of the entrant to obtain and retain written photo consent from each person depicted in the poster and to forward the original of said consent to the ABA Central Office and a copy to the poster chair.
+- It is the responsibility of the entrant to obtain and retain written photo consent from each person depicted in the poster and to forward the original of said consent to the ABA Central Office.

 - If the content (both verbal and graphic) of the poster portrays any illegal activity, it will be automatically disqualified.